Skip to Content

 AGM Batteries

-• Available as a starting, deep cycle or dual purpose battery
+• Available as a starting, deep cycle or dual-purpose battery.

-• Are completely sealed and require no electrolyte maintenance
+• Are completely sealed and require no electrolyte maintenance.

 Lithium Iron Phosphate Batteries

-• Are more resistant to extreme temperatures and vibrations
+• Are more resistant to extreme temperatures and vibrations.

 How Many Batteries Do I Need In My RV?

+Something else to take into account when determining how many batteries you need is how many Amp-hours (Ah) you need to run all of the appliances in your RV.
 Calculating the total power (in amp hours) that your appliances require per day will help you determine the size and number of batteries you need.
 Here is how to do that:

 • Multiply the number of amps each application requires by the number of hours you plan on using that appliance per day.
 This will give you the total power consumption of that appliance for the day.